rlucente-se-jboss/resilient-network-demo/README.md

     cd /usr/share/qpid-proton/examples/python/
     python simple_recv.py \
-        -a router-a.resilientnet.svc.cluster.local:6000/101st_Airborne_Division/506th_Parachute_Infantry_Regiment/HQ \
+        -a router-d.resilientnet.svc.cluster.local:6000/101st_Airborne_Division/506th_Parachute_Infantry_Regiment/HQ \
         -m 5

-This will block since the RECEIVER has neither a path to actually receive the messages from the sender nor a path to get the messages from the broker.
+This will block since the RECEIVER does not have a path to actually receive the messages from the broker.

 In the HOST, change the QDROUTER_CONF environment variable for router-c which will cause it to redeploy with a connection to both